Comparing baseball players across eras via novel Full House Modeling

 In this section, we validate our model to ensure the appropriateness of the assumption that the talent-generating process is Pareto distribution with parameter $\alpha = 1.16$ via a sensitivity analysis simulation.
 The goal of this analysis is to determine how many of the top 25 talented players by BA our method can correctly identify under a variety of simulation configurations, some of which are chosen to stretch the credibility of our method.

-In each simulation, we first randomly generate samples from four different talent generation distributions, which are Pareto distribution with parameter $\alpha = 1.16$ (i.e. the talent generating process is correctly specified), Pareto distribution with parameter $\alpha = 3$, folded normal distribution with parameters $\mu = 0, \sigma = 1$, and standard normal distribution.
-Within each talent generation distribution, we vary the MLB eligible population sizes $N_i$ for five different hypothetical leagues.
-Details of the simulation information are in the Table \ref{simuinfo}.
-Then we select 300 items with the largest talents in each dataset and consider them as the full-time batters in MLB.
+In each simulation, we first randomly generate samples from four different talent generation distributions, which are the Pareto distribution with parameter $\alpha = 1.16$ (i.e. the talent generating process is correctly specified), Pareto distribution with parameter $\alpha = 3$, folded normal distribution with parameters $\mu = 0, \sigma = 1$, and standard normal distribution.
+Within each talent generation distribution, we vary the talent pool sizes $N_i$ for five different hypothetical leagues.
+Details of the simulation information are in Table \ref{simuinfo}.

+Then we select 300 people with the largest talents in each dataset and consider them as the full-time batters in MLB.
 Therefore, $n_i = 300$ for all $i$.
 We will generate BA from the talent scores using a normal distribution with parameters Table~\ref{simuinfo}.
-For each league $i$, these values are generated as

-where $\theta_i$ are the parameters for the normal distribution, and our choices for these parameters reflect the shrinking BA variability that has been observed over time \citep{Gould96}.
+For each league $i$, these values are generated as $ Y_{i,(j)} = F_{Y_i}^{-1}\left(F^{-1}_{U_{i,(j)}}\left(F_{X_{i,(N_i-n_i+j)}}(X_{i,N_i-n_i+j})\right)|\theta_i\right), $ where $\theta_i$ are the parameters for the normal distribution, and our choices for these parameters reflect the shrinking BA variability that has been observed over time \citep{Gould96}.